 - 1. The course director will review the appeal and provide a written answer to the student and the Academic Performance and Professionalism Committee (APPC). - 2.
 If the student disagrees with the outcome of the appeal to the course director, they may submit a further appeal to the APPC with a copy to the Director of Didactic Education (DDE). - 3.
-The APPC will review the appeal and provide a written answer to the student and the DDE. - 4.
-If the student disagrees with the outcome of the appeal to the APPC, they may request that the DDE review the materials submitted to the course director and APPC.
+The APPC will review the appeal and provide a written answer to the student and the Director of Didactic Education. - 4.
+If the student disagrees with the outcome of the appeal to the APPC, they may request that the Director of Didactic Education review the materials submitted to the course director and APPC.
 They may not provide additional materials to the DDE. - 5.
-The DDE is the final authority in determining appeals regarding formative assessments.
+The Director of Didactic Education is the final authority in determining appeals regarding formative assessments.

-Appeal of Summative Assessments
+The appeal of Summative Assessments

-Summative assessment failures include didactic course failures, SCPE course failures, final Summative Examination failures, failure of program-required components for graduation, or academic issues that can lead to deceleration or dismissal.
+Summative assessments include didactic course failures, SCPE course failures, final Summative Examination failures, failure of program required components for graduation, or academic issues that can lead to deceleration or dismissal.

-Students who fail a summative assessment (as defined above) and disagree with the outcome of the assessment or failure may submit a written appeal of the failure to the APPC using the Summative Assessment Appeal Form.
+Students who fail a summative assessment or a course or SCPE and disagree with the outcome of the assessment or failure may submit a written appeal of the failure to the APPC using the Summative Assessment Appeal Form.